-If you are interested in attending the workshop, please send the completed application form to: firstname.lastname@example.org If you have already participated in a BBR workshop, please forward this opportunity to your colleagues.
-The application form and announcement document can be found at the bottom of this page.
+If you are interested in attending the workshop, please send the completed application form to: email@example.com.
+You can download the application form here.
+If you have already participated in a BBR workshop, please forward this opportunity to your colleagues.
+You can read the full details of the workshop by downloading the full Kenya workshop announcement.

 The Building a Better Response (BBR) project is offering a series of 3-day remote learning workshops to strengthen the capacity of NGO personnel engaging in the international humanitarian coordination system during complex emergencies.
 The aim of these workshops is to provide participants with an in-depth understanding of the international coordination system for large-scale emergencies and help participants identify where they can take action and engage directly within the system through a coordinated response.
 These workshops will enhance the knowledge gained from the Building a Better Response E-Learning Course (www.buildingabetterresponse.org), which participants are required to complete before attending the workshops.
 Through case studies, interactive activities, and group dialogues, participants will gain an understanding on topics such as humanitarian principles and standards, country-level leadership, and humanitarian programming cycle and financing will be addressed as they relate to coordination.